htmfilho/htmfilho.github.io/_posts/2012/2012-11-18-javafx-must-be-a-joke.md

 ![javafx-mobile.jpg](/images/posts/javafx-mobile.jpg)

 I was about to be excited when Oracle announced JavaFX running on OS6 with an app called <a href="http://fxexperience.com/2012/10/javafx-ensemble-in-the-mac-app-store/" target="_blank">JavaFX Ensemble</a>, but when I realised that the goal of the app was simply to add more demos to the shelf, I got immediately frustrated 🙁 Is it so difficult to convince a company out there to write a useful app in JavaFX and make it available on OS6?!
 Come on!
 We are tired of demos!
-In fact, this “alpha” project is not enough to convince us that Java is going mobile.
-In <a href="http://69.89.31.239/~hildeber/?p=34" target="_blank">my previous post</a> I made the following prediction:

-> <i>“… in 3 or 4 years there will be no Java on devices, and the development community will have enough knowledge to live with that.
-Therefore, Java will be basically a server-side technology.”</i>

 Now, let’s imagine that JavaFX is a great technology and everybody is adopting it.
 Is everything ok now?
 Nooooooo!
 Even if everybody is convinced about JavaFX, <a href="http://www.pcworld.com/article/261843/time_to_give_java_the_boot_.html" target="_blank">there is no stable, reliable and easy to use JVM out there for the client side at the moment</a>.
 Therefore, we cannot efficiently distribute JavaFX apps on desktops.
 We have to be within a company, with full control over the network, to manage the installation, security and upgrades of the JVM in all desktops in order to distribute the application.
 Well, that’s silly :-/